hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 #### Arguments

 * `annotations` - (Optional) An unstructured key value map stored with the persistent volume that may be used to store arbitrary metadata.
-More info: http://kubernetes.io/docs/user-guide/annotations
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/annotations)
 * `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the persistent volume.
 May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels)
 * `name` - (Optional) Name of the persistent volume, must be unique.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

 #### Attributes

 * `generation` - A sequence number representing a specific generation of the desired state.
 * `resource_version` - An opaque value that represents the internal version of this persistent volume that can be used by clients to determine when persistent volume has changed.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency)
 * `self_link` - A URL representing this persistent volume.
 * `uid` - The unique in time and space value for this persistent volume.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#uids)

 ### `nfs`

 #### Arguments

 * `path` - (Required) Path that is exported by the NFS server.
-More info: http://kubernetes.io/docs/user-guide/volumes#nfs
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
 * `read_only` - (Optional) Whether to force the NFS export to be mounted with read-only permissions.
 Defaults to false.
-More info: http://kubernetes.io/docs/user-guide/volumes#nfs
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
 * `server` - (Required) Server is the hostname or IP address of the NFS server.
-More info: http://kubernetes.io/docs/user-guide/volumes#nfs
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)

 ### `photon_persistent_disk`